Essential Guide to Australian Standards for Safe Working at Heights

 When choosing a working at heights course in Perth, consider these factors:

-Accreditation: Confirm that the training provider is an accredited RTO (Registered Training Organisation), ensuring quality training.
+Accreditation: Confirm that the training provider is an accredited RTO (Registered Training Organisation) to ensure quality training.

 Course Content: Review the curriculum to ensure it covers all aspects of working at heights, including practical assessments.